jgrahamc/fnv/README.md

 # fnv

-Program to read lines and output 64-bit FNV-1 hash
+Program to read lines from stdin and output 64-bit FNV-1 hash of each line